Guest blogging—sometimes also known as guest posting—involves contributing blog posts to other blogs, in return for exposure to their audience.

-You’ll often be able to use keyword links (rather than straight URLs) which, done in the right way (see below), help inform Google what the pages you are linking to are about, thereby helping to increase your rankings for relevant searches.
+You’ll often be able to use keyword links (rather than straight URLs) which, done in the right way (see below), may help inform Google what the pages you are linking to are all about and help increase your rankings for relevant searches.

 In addition, blogs you submit guest posts too will often be more authoritative (in terms of SEO) than your own blog.

-This helps boost your own site’s authority on the search engines and increases search engine traffic in general.
+This may help boost your own site’s authority on the search engines and increase search engine traffic in general.